The next wave in fashion: clothes made of sound-recording fabric

 For their Paper, “Multimaterial piezoelectric fibres,” which appears in Nature Materials, the researchers measured the fiber's acoustic properties more rigorously.
 Since water conducts sound better than air, they placed it in a water tank opposite a standard acoustic transducer, a device that could alternately emit sound waves detected by the fiber and detect sound waves emitted by the fiber.

 In addition to wearable microphones and biological sensors, applications of the fibers could include loose nets that monitor the flow of water in the ocean and large-area sonar imaging systems with much higher resolutions: A fabric woven from acoustic fibers would provide the equivalent of millions of tiny acoustic sensors.

-"Imagine a thread that can generate electricity when stretched," says Zheng Wang, a research scientist in Fink's lab and co-author of the paper along with Shunji Egusa and Chocat.
+Like the fiber nanogenerator being developed at the University of California, Berkeley, the same mechanism that allows piezoelectric devices to translate energy into motion can work in reverse and could also be applied to the MIT fibers."Imagine a thread that can generate electricity when stretched," says Zheng Wang, a research scientist in Fink's lab and co-author of the paper along with Shunji Egusa and Chocat.